 - Left panel slides over the center panel

 - Right panel slides over the center panel

 - Center panel slides over the left panel

 - Center panel slides over the right panel

 - Larger picture window center with left and right side sliders

 Slider Window Benefits

-Choosing a sliding window over a traditional double-hung window or one large, frozen-pane window has several advantages.
+Selecting a sliding window over a traditional double-hung window or one large, frozen-pane window has many advantages.
 For many, the purpose of a window is to enjoy the outdoors’ view, but traditional windows can break up large portions of the view.
 Choosing one large window removes the capability to open the glass and enjoy fresh air from the outside.
-Windows that slide horizontally are advantageous because they only have fewer bars to break apart the view but still benefit from fresh air capabilities.
+Windows that slide horizontally are advantageous because they only have fewer bars to break apart the view, but still benefit from fresh air capabilities.
 For large picture windows, a three-panel sliding window with a larger center still provides an expansive view, but a side can slide open.

 Aesthetically, slider windows work well with any style of home.
 Mid-century homes sometimes already have this type of window installed, so upgrading to a new, streamlined, and energy-efficient version is a simple task.
-Newer homes can be fitted with slider windows in certain areas, such as overlooking a backyard or installed in areas with natural airflow from the outside.
+Newer homes can be fitted with slider windows in certain areas, such as overlooking a backyard, or installed in areas with natural airflow from the outside.
 Slider windows are attractive additions to contemporary-style homes and farmhouses alike.

 Update Your Windows With Best Buy Windows and Siding